The sort and uniq Commands

 # This won't work correctly because duplicates aren't adjacent

-uniq unsorted.txt
+uniq duplicates.txt

 # Output shows all lines because duplicates aren't next to each other: